-The authors would like to thank the Editor, Associate Editor and two anonymous referees for their many helpful comments that have resulted in significant improvements in the article.
-This research was supported by the NNSF of China Grants No.11001138, 11071128, 11131002, 11101306, 70931004, the RFDP of China Grant No. 20110031110002, Foundation for the Author of National Excellent Doctoral Dissertation of PR China H0512101 and New Century Excellent Talents in University NCET-12-0276.
+The authors would like to thank the editor, associate editor and two anonymous referees for their many helpful comments that have improved the article significantly.
+This research was supported by the National Natural Science Foundation and Research Fund for the Doctoral Program of Higher Education of China, the Foundation for the Authors of National Excellent Doctoral Dissertations, and the Program for New Century Excellent Talents in University.